 All interns divide their time between the Hub’s information area and their respective teams—in student engagement, internships, learning, data and systems, or communications.
 Positions are paid, and are available for spring, summer, fall, and winter terms.

 Positions for 2018-19 have been filled!
-Check back here in January 2019 for more opportunities.
+Check back here at the end of February 2019 for more opportunities.

 Student Advisory Team